straightway/peerspace/documentation/PeerspaceIdeas.md

 Peers ignore all invalid requests they receive.

 A list may grant read and write privilege to anyone, then being called an _open list_.
-In this case, the list is given a name and the list key consists of the hash of that name.
-The _access token_ is a symmetric key consisting of the hash of a modification of the list name (e.g. plus a fixed suffix).
+In this case, the list is given an arbitrary name, and the list key consists of the hash of that name.
+The content is encrypted using a symmetric key consisting of the hash of a modification of the list name (e.g. plus a fixed suffix).
 Please notice that _open lists_ may be subject for spamming.

 ## Storage space management
-Since the storage space on each peer is limited.
+The storage space on each peer is limited.
 So a peer must free some space from time to time in order to store new data.
-To have as much information available as possible, this should only be done of there is no space left on the peer's storage.
+To have as much information available as possible, this should only be done if there is no space left on the peer's storage.

 There are two ways to free space: